alemart/speedy-vision/README.md

 `Speedy.Pipeline.ImageSource(name?: string): SpeedyPipelineNodeImageInput`

 Creates an image source with the specified name.
-If unspecified, Speedy will automatically generate a name for you.
+If the name is not specified, Speedy will automatically generate a name for you.

 ###### Parameters